learn-co-curriculum/dsc-how-to-use-reading-priorities/README.md

 # Summary

-The reading priorities pages should help you manage your time through Phases 1-4.
+The Reading Priorities pages should help you manage your time through Phases 1-4.
 Most of your time in the program will be spent outside of live class sessions, so the quality of your learning experience will depend greatly on how you use that time.
 Your instructor will give some instructions for how to use your time.
-Follow their instructions, and then use these reading priorities to help decide how best to use any remaining unstructured time.
+Follow their instructions, and then use these Reading Priorities pages to help decide how best to use any remaining unstructured time.
 If you ever have any questions about what you should be doing, reach out to your peers or your instructor.